K-promotion on m-packed labelings of posets: General posets

 From here on out, all of our posets $P$ will have a unique minimal element denoted $\zh$.
 If $P\supset\{\zh\}$ then $\zh$ is covered by one or more elements.
 We wish to show that if $\zh$ is covered by a single element, then $\pro_K$ acting on $\cL_m(P)$ has the same orbit structure as its action on $\cL_{m'}(P')$ for a certain $m'<m$ and subposet $P'$ of $P$.
 We will do this by constructing an equivariant bijection.
 But first, some definitions.

 The {\em trunk}, $T$, of a poset $P$ having a $\zh$ is the longest chain

 Such that each $x_i\in T$ is covered by a single element of $P$.
 See Figure~\ref{tru:fig} for an example.

 Write $G=\spn{g}$ to indicate that the group $G$ is generated by the element $g$.
 Suppose $G=\spn{g}$ acts on $A$ and $H=\spn{h}$ acts on $B$ where $A,B$ are arbitrary sets.
 So $g:A\ra A$ and $h:B\ra B$ are bijections.
 The actions of $g$ on $A$ and $h$ on $B$ are {\em equivariant}, written $(g,A)\equiv(h,B)$, if there is a bijection $\phi:A\ra B$ such that \beq h\phi = \phi g \eeq as maps from $A$ to $B$.
-Note that we compose functions right to left.
 It is well known that equivariant actions have the same orbit structure.

 \begin{prop} Let $P$ be a poset with a $\zh$.
 Consider the action of $\pro_K$ on $\cL_m(P)$.
 Suppose $P$ has trunk $T$ where we let $t=\#T$.
 Set $P'=P-T$ and $m'=m-t$.
 Then

 \end{prop} \begin{proof} Throughout we will add a prime to a notation for posets when it is applied to $P'$.
 Let